Michelle Micalizzi, Artist

 On March 29th I was introduced to Bruce Raskin.
 Bruce and his wife Kimberly own Raskin & Associates.
 Five months prior, they had purchased Spanish Village in Carefree, Arizona.
 Spanish Village is an original commercial building structure full of character and history.
 At the time the Raskin’s purchased Spanish Village, it was 75% empty.
 Brave investment!
 The Raskin’s are very committed to bringing Spanish Village forward as a successful, completely occupied commercial oasis that is full of local atmosphere in the town of Carefree.

-My husband and I had gone out to eat at Alberto’s the night of the introduction before I spoke to Bruce.
-Alberto’s is just around the corner from Spanish Village, and is a venue we highly recommend—the food is FANTASTIC and Alberto is the real thing!
-We drove over to the Spanish Village site out of curiosity, mostly to take a peak.
-As we approached in the dark, right away, I got “that feeling.”
+I had gone out to eat at Alberto’s the night of the introduction before I spoke to Bruce.
+Alberto’s is just around the corner from Spanish Village, and is a venue I highly recommend—the food is FANTASTIC and Alberto is the real thing!
+I drove over to the Spanish Village site out of curiosity, mostly to take a peak.
+As I approached in the dark, right away, I got “that feeling.”
 Yup, it was the same feeling I had when I saw 20 Lincoln Street (the building I bought to house the Red Clover Salon) for the first time.
 I recall placing my hand on the egg-shaped doorknob of the 120-year-old home for the first time like it was yesterday and not eleven years ago.
 The gut feeling was that I belonged in that space.
 It is kind of like love at first site when you find the right location.
 You just kinda of know it when you see it.

 Instantaneously, the conversation with myself began.
 Yes, like many entrepreneurs, I talk to myself in my head (and sometimes out loud) ALL the time.
 The conversations are between my Fearless Intrinsic Optimist and my Conservative Realist selves.
 Fearless Intrinsic Optimist said, “Ohhhhhh Michelle!!!!!!!
 WOW!!!
 LOOK AT THIS place!!
 OMG……what you could do here is amazing… Look at the size of this space and how cool it is.
 THIS IS IT!”
 My Conservative Realist self feverishly countered loudly by saying, “OH NO… no no no – you stop it RIGHT now.
 Cut that out!
 DO NOT GO THERE!!!”
 After clearly being ignored Realist quickly admitted defeat, “Ah crap….. she is going there….
 CRAP….
 Well let’s look at this… Hmmmm OK … she does have several good points….
 We can do this and this and this… OK, ALRIGHT, ALRIGHT – YOU WIN it is a great idea!
 Batten down the hatches everyone!!
 Here we grow again!!”